Fertilizers for Grass and Hay

 - Hay field, pasture or turf – Grass and Clover or Alfalfa 1 lb.
 Maxicrop soluble seaweed mixed with 1 qt.
 12% Bio Hume dissolved in enough water to cover 1 acre, spray after first and second cutting or rotation.
 If you believe that nitrogen is needed add 1-4 gallons liquid fish.
 Jumpstart can also be substituted to easily get seaweed, humate and fish into spray via a soluble.

-Results of our 2017 test on the best way to fertilize a grass field for around $50/acre
+Results of our 2017 and 2018 test on the best way to fertilize a grass field for around $50/acre

-To answer the common question of “what is the most cost effective way to fertilize a hay crop?” we conducted a test this summer.
-The test was conducted on the Settlage family farm in St. Mary's, Ohio, milk producers for Organic Valley.
-The field is in one large 30-acre rectangle which we divided into sections with a control section right in the middle that received no fertilizer.
+To answer the common question of “what is the most cost effective way to fertilize a hay crop?” we conducted a test on the Settlage family farm in St. Mary's, Ohio, milk producers for Organic Valley.
+The test sites were 30-acre rectangles which we divided into sections with a control section right in the middle that received no fertilizer.
+The tests for 2017 and 2018 were done on separate but adjacent areas of the same field.

 The field was approximately 60% grass and 40% clover, not much Alfalfa.
 All foliar applications were mixed with enough water to cover the area and sprayed a week or two after first and second cutting.
 The ReVita granular application was done after first cutting.
 The liquid mycorrhizae was applied in early April.
 The field was not being grazed this year.

-Each fertilization technique was applied on 2.5 to 5 acres and results were measured on third cutting after a very dry summer.
+Each fertilization technique was applied on 2.5 to 5 acres and results were measured on third cutting.

 The products that were tested were (all per acre in order of least expensive to most):